Mercedes GLE Coupe Review

 GLE Coupe buyers will get to choose from three petrol engines and one diesel.
 At the top of the range is the 5.4-litre V8 AMG GLE 63 S with 577hp, which gets from 0-62mph in just 4.2 seconds.
 The most popular choice in the UK will likely be the diesel GLE350d, however, which will dash from 0-62mph in seven seconds and top out at 140mph.

 The ride is mostly comfortable thanks to standard air suspension, and a standard automatic gearbox means driving it around town will be easy if you can get used to the size of it.
 The GLE Coupe has a 650-litre boot, which is significantly bigger than the BMW X6’s and should be plenty for long family holidays.

-Critics are impressed with the GLE Coupe’s boot size too – at 650 litres it’s 70 litres larger than the BMW X6’s, and the rear seats fold down to leave an almost perfectly flat load area.
+You’ll be impressed with the Mercedes GLE Coupe’s boot size – at 650 litres it’s 70 litres larger than the BMW X6’s, and the rear seats fold down to leave an almost perfectly flat load area.
 The downside is that the lip you have to lift objects over to get them in the boot is quite high, making it a bit of a backache.

 The diesel option is the GLE 350d – a 3.0-litre V6 with 254hp.
-It has 457lb ft of torque, so there’s always plenty of acceleration at any speed and it gets the GLE Coupe from 0-60mph in seven seconds.
+It has 457lb ft of torque, so there’s always plenty of acceleration at any speed and it gets the GLE Coupe from 0-62mph in seven seconds.
 A smooth nine-speed automatic gearbox is standard on the diesel version.
-It also gets 39.2mpg and emits 187g/km of CO2, meaning you’ll pay £490 for the first year’s road tax, and £265 per year thereafter.
+It also gets 39.2mpg and emits 187g/km of CO2.

 The 5.4-litre V8 models crackle and pop as you let off the accelerator too, just to put a smile on your face and remind you that you’re in an incredibly special car.